Operator moment dilations as block operators: Self-adjoint dilations

 With these computations and Lemma \ref{Upper Hessenberg}, we get the following result.

 \begin{thm} Let $\{A_{n}\}_{n\geq 0}$ be a sequence of self-adjoint operators in $\mathcal{B}(\mathcal{H})$ with $A_0=I$, admitting a self-adjoint dilation.
-If the inverses appearing in the recurrence relations above are well-defined bounded operators, then these formulae provide a self-adjoint minimal dilation with block tridiagonal form as above. \end{thm}
+If the inverses appearing in the recurrence relations above are well-defined bounded operators, then these formulae provide a self-adjoint minimal dilation with block tri-diagonal form as above. \end{thm} \begin{eg} Let $T\in \mathcal{B(H)}$ be a self-adjoint operator.
+We define a moment sequence $\{A_{n}\}_{n\geq 0}$ by